Sudneo/dockerfile-audit/README.md

 - [ ] RUN/CMD/ENTRYPOINTS command are harder to parse.
 If a package is installed and then removed, the search will find 2 matches, while the package is correctly removed.
 Implementing RUN/CMD/ENTRYPOINT specific parsing might allow to find out if package is installed and then removed.
+- [ ] Use subprocess instead of os package

 ToDo: